esimov/django-projects/README.md

-# django-projects
+# Board App

-A personal project for Django study.
+This is a board application developed in Python/Django for learning purposes.